harinathpathipaka-commits/Layerinfinite-AI/INTEGRATION_PATTERNS.md

 # Depending on the mode you selected, drop ONE of these lines into your agent's main loop:

 # For RECOMMEND mode (Observe & Circuit Break):
+# -> KEEP your existing manual tool execution exactly as it is:
 bash_install(cmd_string=current_command)
 stats = li.observe(task=current_issue)
 # -> Use `stats.success_rate` to halt the agent if it gets stuck in an infinite failure loop